Computing and ICT

 - Digital Literacy - students learn how to use a range of 'office' applications such as word processing and spreadsheets, as well as how to use the Internet effectively and safely.

-- Information Technology - students learn about computer systems and how to apply the skills they have to practical problems.
+- Information Technology - students learn about computer systems and how to use technology.

-- Computer Science - students learn how to use a range of programming applications, developing their knowledge of these whilst at the same time developing skills in analytical thinking.
+- Computer Science - students learn how to use a range of programming applications, developing their knowledge of these whilst at the same time developing skills in computational thinking.

 Years 9 to 11

 ICT: Students study a range of software applications as well as how to plan and manage a project.
-The final qualification is made up of one exam and one controlled assessment unit.
+The final qualification is made up of one exam and one controlled assessment unit during which students carry out a practical project.

-Computer Science: Students study a range of topics including computer systems, cybersecurity and data representation as well as developing their programming skills.
+Computer Science: Students study a range of topics including computer systems, cyber security and data representation as well as developing their programming skills, focusing on using Python.
 The final qualification is made up of two exams as well as a controlled assessment unit.